Axion dark matter from extended misalignment with a constant-$\omega_\phi$ pre-oscillatory phase and dark radiation: Introduction

 Various mechanisms exist for producing DM from ALPs.
 In this study, we confine our focus to non-thermal dark matter production mechanisms within the pre-inflationary framework, where the global symmetry responsible for ALP emergence is broken before inflation and remains so.
 Non-thermal mechanisms present an appealing alternative to the conventional thermal Weakly Interacting Massive Particle (WIMP) paradigm.
 A notable non-thermal mechanism is the so called realignment or conventional misalignment mechanism~\cite{Preskill:1982cy, Dine:1982ah,Abbott:1982af,Kolb:1990vq}.
-In the early universe, ALPs may deviate from the CP-even minimum of their potential.
+In the early Universe, ALPs may deviate from the CP-even minimum of their potential.
 When the Hubble parameter $H$ becomes comparable to the ALP mass $m_\phi$ at the temperature $T_*$ determined by $m_\phi=3H(T_*)$, the ALP initiates oscillations around the minimum.
-These coherent oscillations act akin to matter and can yield the observed DM abundance.
-Pre-inflationary mechanisms circumvent issues like cosmic strings and domain walls, although they are subject to isocurvature constraints~\cite{Axenides:1983hj,Steinhardt:1983ia,Steinhardt:1984jj,Linde:1985yf,Seckel:1985tj,LYTH1990408,Turner:1990uz,Sikivie:2006ir,Beltran:2006sq,Kawasaki:2008sn,Kawasaki:2014una,Chen:2023txq}.
+These coherent oscillations behave as pressureless matter and may reproduce the observed DM abundance, even in non-standard cosmologies \cite{Visinelli:2009kt,Visinelli:2017imh}.
+Pre-inflationary mechanisms circumvent issues like cosmic strings and domain walls, which are characteristic of the post-inflationary scenario \cite{Sakharov:1994id,Khlopov:1998uj,Khlopov:1999tm}.
+Nevertheless, they are subject to isocurvature constraints~\cite{Axenides:1983hj,Steinhardt:1983ia,Steinhardt:1984jj,Linde:1985yf,Seckel:1985tj,LYTH1990408,Turner:1990uz,Sikivie:2006ir,Beltran:2006sq,Kawasaki:2008sn,Kawasaki:2014una,Chen:2023txq}.

-Other mechanism that recently got more attention is the so called \textit{kinetic misalignment} (KM) mechanism \cite{Co:2019jts}.
-In this scenario the ALP has a large initial velocity in field space in the early universe.
-The expansion of the universe acts as a friction term, redshifting the ALP velocity.
+Another mechanism that recently got more attention is the so called \textit{kinetic misalignment} (KM) mechanism \cite{Co:2019jts}.
+In this scenario the ALP has a large initial velocity in field space in the early Universe.
+The expansion of the Universe acts as a friction term, redshifting the ALP velocity.
 If the ALP kinetic energy still dominates over the potential energy during radiation domination era at the temperature $T_*$, the ALP can still explore several potential minima until kinetic energy redshifts to the height of the potential barrier, at which point it starts to oscillate.
 As in the conventional misalignment mechanism, the oscillations are responsible of generating DM.